Pointwise Weyl Laws for Schr\"odinger operators with singular potentials

 The main strategy of the proof is using Fourier analysis and the wave equation techniques to estimate the difference between the classical kernel $\ola(P^0)(x,x)$ and the Schr\"odinger kernel $\ola(P_V)(x,x)$.
-A standard trick is the reduction to estimating the difference between their smooth approximations, by the Fourier inversion formula and spectral projection bounds.
+We reduce it to estimating the difference between their smooth approximations, by the Fourier inversion formula, Duhamel's principle and Sogge's $L^p$-spectral projection bounds.
 To deal with the difference of two kernels, the main difficulty is to handle the ``mixed terms'' with two kinds of frequencies from $P^0$ and $P_V$.
-To get around this, we need to design new efficient frequency decompositions, and estimate the terms by heat kernel bounds and the theory of pseudo-differential operators.
+To get around this, we must design new efficient frequency decompositions, and estimate the terms carefully by Li-Yau's heat kernel bounds and the theory of pseudo-differential operators.